 - Click on Update

-Setting the Flat Rate shipping method for a Simple product of a particular class
+Setting the WooCommerce Flat Rate Shipping method for a Simple product belonging to a Particular Class

 The Flat Rate settings can be accessed by navigating to WooCommerce > Settings > Shipping > Shipping Zones > Edit Zone > Add a Shipping Method